 And it’s not at all what you think.

+This is a photo essay from the time I ended up eating dinner and staying the night with a gypsy family in Valeni, Targu-Mures, Romania.
 How this even happened in the first place is actually a pretty random story that you can read over on Stop Having a Boring Life; here I just want to share some visuals from the occasion and introduce you to some of the characters involved.
 Meet the Gabor Family!

 Truthfully, this was a cool experience but I think that’s because I made it a cool experience.
 It was off-season and I went solo rather than with a group so I was able to spend my time however I wanted, quality time.
 Not only did I meet and hang out with one of the nicest families ever, but I turned the 15 hours I spent there into a total crash course in gypsy history and culture.
 Something essential for anyone without Roma in their blood wanting to call themselves a “gypsy”…